Colatino/ahc80plus/README.md

 # FullGauge AHC 80 plus

 FullGauge's AHC 80 plus is a relative humidity controller based on the principle of [Psychrometry](https://en.wikipedia.org/wiki/Psychrometrics).
-Very useful if you want to monitor and control the conditions of a high moisture content room, like a concrete sample curing room, where electronic humidity sensors just won't work reliably or are very expensive due to condensation.
+Very useful if you want to monitor and control the conditions of a high moisture content room, like a concrete sample curing room, where electronic humidity sensors just won't work reliably due to condensation or are very expensive.

 # Dependencies
 This code depends on the [PySerial](https://pyserial.readthedocs.io/en/latest/index.html#) library